-Carousel is one of the common UI patterns that you can find it in most of the mobile and web apps.
-Some people refer it as an image slider or rotator.
-However, whatever name you call it, a carousel is designed to display a set of data in finite screen space.
-Say, for an image carousel, it may show a single image from its collection with a navigation control suggesting additional content.
-Users can swipe the screen to navigate through the image set.
-This is how Instagram presents multiple images to users.
-You can also find similar carousels in many other iOS apps such as Music and App Store.
+The carousel is a common UI pattern found in most mobile and web applications.
+It is also referred to as an image slider or rotator.
+Regardless of its name, the carousel is intended to display a set of data within a finite screen space.
+For instance, an image carousel may showcase a single image from its collection, accompanied by a navigation control that suggests additional content.
+Users can swipe the screen to navigate through the image set, as is the case with Instagram's presentation of multiple images.
+Similar carousels can also be found in many other iOS apps, such as Apple's Music and App Store.

-In this chapter, you will learn how to build an image carousel entirely in SwiftUI.
-There are various ways to implement a carousel.
-One approach is to integrate with the UIKit component called
+This chapter will teach you how to build an image carousel entirely in SwiftUI.
+There are several methods to implement a carousel, such as integrating with the UIKit component

-UIPageViewController and make use of it to create the carousel.
-However, we will explore an alternative approach and create the carousel without using the UIKit framework but build it completely in SwiftUI.
+UIPageViewController to create it.
+However, we will explore an alternative approach and construct the carousel entirely in SwiftUI.